ALIEN: EARTH: Episode 1.1

 What You Need To Know:

-ALIEN: EARTH is a sci-fi horror show, streaming on Hulu, about a girl named Marcy who transfers to a synthetic body due to her cancer, changes her name to Wendy, and must save her brother from an unknown threat.
-A ship containing alien life-forms crash-lands on Earth, and Wendy’s brother and a tactical team go to the crash site to help.
-She and her friends set out to save them.
-The opening episode of season 1 of ALIEN: EARTH begins with title cards that establish humanity’s focus on immortality with three groups: cyborgs (humans with cybernetic enhancements), synthetics (artificial intelligence that looks human), and hybrids (when someone transfers a human’s consciousness into a synthetic body).
+ALIEN: EARTH is a science fiction horror series on Hulu about a girl who transfers her mind to a synthetic body due to cancer.
+Marcy changes her name to Wendy and must save her brother from an unknown threat.
+When a spaceship with alien lifeforms crash lands on Earth, Wendy’s brother and a tactical team go to the crash site to help.
+Wendy and her friends set out to save them.
+The opening episode of ALIEN: EARTH begins with title cards that establish humanity’s lust for immortality by enhancing humans with cybernetics and creating artificial androids or hybrids where humans transfer their consciousness into synthetic bodies.

 Content: